2021/10/pins-string-connection-1080-alt.jpg A large grid of pins connected with string. Communication, technology, network concept

-Your brand is most likely under pressure to maintain and even improve its customer experience during this time of rapidly changing attitudes and behaviors.
-To navigate this volatile environment, it’s critical not to fall prey to short-term behavioral measures that are less likely to be predictive of long-term patterns of behavior.
+Your brand is most likely under pressure to maintain and even improve its customer experience during times of rapidly changing attitudes and behaviors.
+To navigate a volatile environment, a strong customer experience strategy is critical to avoid falling prey to short-term behavioral measures that are less likely to be predictive of long-term patterns of behavior.

 At the core of a successful customer experience strategy is staying connected to your customers through a combination of experiential elements: